Devesh-x/Solar-system/README.md

 # Solar System by Devesh

-A 3D interactive solar system simulation built with Three.js.
+A 3D interactive solar system simulation built with Three.js and Vite.

 ## Features
 - Realistic planet textures and orbits